gersonh1/Project-3--Pair-19/README.md

 # Project-3--Pair-19
 Gerson Hernandez
 I will be parsing the log file and reading them to deferentiate the servers, activities, date and time, and email IDs.They will go into their own sub categories and save into a whole new text file that only shows servers or activities or date and time.
 I have to give it more thought after rewatching the lectures and looking online what is the best way to approach this project.
+Edit: I've revised my approach to the project and will be reading the log file and run if statements.
+According to whether there is a suspicious activity or irresponsible behavior, or system glitch and at the end it'll total the domain count.
+Each will have their own count when such activity occurs and will create their own file at the end displaying how many times each activity happened.
+I don't have set variables at this time but will soon start working on the code itself.